JasperHG90/Phonorm/README.md

 ![PyPI - Python Version](https://img.shields.io/pypi/pyversions/Django.svg)
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 **phonorm** is an exploratory project in which we apply a Recurrent Neural Network to the problem of [phonetic normalization](http://mlwiki.org/index.php/Phonetic_Normalization).
-The need for such a model arose from the type of conversations we observed in our chatbot [ChitChat](https://bitbucket.org/arvid/chitchat), as we observed a lot of text that is written much like it is spoken.
+The need for such a model arose from the type of conversations we observed in our chatbot [ChitChat](https://bitbucket.org/arvid/chitchat) developed at the [Leiden University Center for Innovation](https://www.centre4innovation.org/), as we observed a lot of text that is written much like it is spoken.
 Current phonetic algorithms, such as [Soundex](https://en.wikipedia.org/wiki/Soundex) are too aggressive and do not work well in our use case.

-You can find our writeup of the project [here](https://github.com/JasperHG90/phonorm/docs/writeup/phonorm_writeup.pdf).
+You can find our writeup of the project [here](https://github.com/JasperHG90/Phonorm/blob/master/docs/writeup/phonorm_writeup.pdf).
 Comments are welcome and can either be left in the issues section or can be sent to jasperginn[at]gmail.com

 This repository contains the following files